tc39/proposal-built-in-modules/README.md

 flexibility when designing and developing the standard library.
 Extending standard library classes and objects can still be done using `extend` or `Object.create`.

-We can start of by cenventionally enforcing `Object.freeze` on exported Objects from standard library modules.
+We can start off by conventionally enforcing `Object.freeze` on exported Objects from standard library modules.
 If this turns out to be hard to check and enforce a separate proposal can be created to describe automatically freezing prototypes at the module boudary for standard library modules.

+*Note, the current direction is to freeze module contents thus requiring shimming code to wrap module classes and objects.
+Given some discussion around this point, it may be dropped from the proposal before built in modulesa re added to the standard.*

 ## Module Resolution